Nightscou2018/AndroidAPS-Wiki/SMS-Commands.md

 ## BOLUS 1.2
 - To deliver bolus 1.2U reply with code Rrt
 - Remote bolus not allowed _(if within 15 min after last bolus command or remote commands not allowed)_

+## CAL 5.6
+- To send calibration 5.6 reply with code Rrt
+- Calibration sent _(if xDrip is installed.
+Accepting calibrations must be enabled in xDrip+)_